tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step6_security_object.md

 * OAuth 2.0
 * Open ID Connect

-In this tutorial, I'll explain the API key method, as it's the most common and it's what I'm most familiar with.
+In this step of the OpenAPI tutorial, we'll use the API key approach, since this is what the OpenWeatherMap API uses.
 If your API uses [OAuth 2.0](docapis_more_about_authorization.html#oauth-20) or another method, you'll need to read the [Security Scheme information](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#security-scheme-object) for details on how to configure it.
 However, all the security methods largely follow the same pattern.

 {% include random_ad.html %}

 ## API key authorization

 The sample OpenWeatherMap API we're using in this course uses an API key passed in the URL's query string (rather than the header).
 If you submit a request without the API key in the query string (or without a valid API key), the server denies the request.
+For details on the OpenWeatherMap's authorization model, see [How to start](https://openweathermap.org/appid#use).

 ## Security object

-At the root level of your OpenAPI document, add a `security` object that defines the global method we're using for security:
+At the root level of your OpenAPI document, we add a `security` object that defines the global method for our security:

 ```yaml
 security: